jbericat/ansible-workshop/doc/workshop_lab_part_1.md

 |Indent rainbow|oderwaty|Optional|
 |Material icon|Philipp Kief|Optional|

-### 2. Create a python venv to run Ansible locally from CLI
+### 2. Create a python venv to run Ansible locally from the CLI

 Since on this PoC version we still don't integrate the so called Ansible Execution Environments, then we're g must first configure a python venv prior the  execution and then install the